- Competitive Analysis

 Let that sink in for a minute.

 Business owners stand on a pivotal point in video marketing, where web-based content is view more frequently and at a higher volume than TV-based content.
-U.S. Internet users spend an average of 15 hours each week with digital video, and Cisco predicted that video will even make up 82 percent of all internet traffic in 2021.
+In 2020, about 72% of customers would rather learn about a product or service through videos, and Cisco predicted that video will even make up 82% of all internet traffic in 2021.
 This marks a huge paradigm shift for marketers who have been used to the forced audience captivation of commercials, as well as the ones who think their industry will go untouched by video.

-Below, I’ve compiled 50+ of the most pressing and informative video marketing statistics as well as takeaways you can apply to your own video marketing strategy.
+Below, I’ve compiled 50+ of the most pressing and informative video marketing statistics for 2020, as well as takeaways you can apply to your own video marketing strategy.
 I’ve broken them down by:

 - Consumers and their relationship with online video